-The biggest and most easily recognizable new feature in Pokémon Sword and Shield are the addition of new Dynamax and Gigantamax Pokémon, which are exclusive to the Galar region.
-These massive Pokémon can be encountered in a variety of ways, most notably in Max Raid Battles.
+The most significant and most easily recognizable new feature in Pokémon Sword and Shield is the addition of new Dynamax and Gigantamax Pokémon, which are exclusive to the Galar region.
+These huge Pokémon can be encountered in a variety of ways, most notably in Max Raid Battles.

 What Are Max Raid Battles?

 Max Raid Battles are a new type of challenge introduced in Sword & Shield in which up to four players work together to defeat a powerful Dynamax/Gigantamax Pokémon in hopes of catching it.

 Each player selects a single Pokémon they want to battle with before being transported to a battlefield where they’ll be able to see other players and their selected Pokémon.

 Max Raid Battles have slightly different rules compared to standard battling and give unique rewards such as EXP.
 Candy, Rare Candy, Dynamax Candy, Berries, Technical Records (TRs), and more.